Profile Management best practice

 - The folders must be redirected to a file server that shares the same subnet as the Citrix servers.

 - Do not redirect the desktop folder if it is too large.
 Otherwise, a black screen might occur on when a user logs on.

 Profile Management lets you specify files and folders that you do not want to synchronize by customizing inclusion and exclusion lists.
 To avoid profile bloat, exclude cache files for third party applications, for example, Chrome cache files located at Appdata\Local\Google\Chrome\UserData\Default\Cache.
 For more information, see Include and exclude items.

-Files and folders contained in a profile are fetched from the user store to the local computer only when they are accessed by users after they log on.
+Profile Management fetches files and folders in a profile from the user store to the local computer only when users access them after they log on.
 Doing so speeds up the logon process and reduces the profile size.
 For example, if a file is not actually used, it is never copied to the local profile folder.
 You can also use the Always cache policy to impose a lower limit on the size of files that are streamed.
 Any file this size or larger is cached locally as soon as possible after logon.

 Active Write Back and Registry

 This feature decreases logoff times compared to the Profile streaming feature, especially when there are many changed files.
 This feature synchronizes modified files and folders (but not registry entries) to the user store during the session, but before logoff.